virtual-world-framework/vwf-web/_includes/docs/html.md

 	  </script>
 	</body>

-In order to attach the content as an overlay to the application, we've added an additonal script tag, that appends the *wrapper* div to *vwf-root*, or the main application view.
+In order to attach the content as an overlay to the application, we've added an additonal script tag, that appends the <code>wrapper</code> div to <code>vwf-root</code>, or the main application view.

-*Note* - The loader strips out header and body tags and inserts content directly into index.html.
+**Note**: The loader strips out header and body tags and inserts content directly into index.html.
 HTML5 formatting is helpful for testing as a standalone webpage, but not required for VWF.

 -------------------

 ### Allow HTML to Monitor and Change the Simulation State

-The HTML has access to the VWF application models through vwf_view.
+The HTML has access to the VWF application models through <code>vwf_view</code>.
 Thus, the HTML can watch what happens within the simulation and make changes to it such as setting properties, calling methods, and firing events.

-The <code>vwf.api.kernel</code> in the [system API](system.html) contains a full list of possible kernel calls that can be made from the HTML.
+The <code>vwf.api.kernel</code> in the [system API](#system-api) contains a full list of possible kernel calls that can be made from HTML.

 The following sections show examples of how to do just that.
-Refer to [querying](query.html) for more information about obtaining node IDs to pass to the following functions.
+Refer to [querying](#querying) for more information about obtaining node IDs to pass to the following functions.

 -------------------